gorenje/millieons.org/n/texts.md

 - Why do we sometimes [drink](/w/alcohol)?
 Perhaps we drink to [trust](/w/trust) more.

+- Empathetic and empathic are the same word just written differently, showing [empathy](/w/empathy) on the other hand is hard.

 ### Tangents

 What is [matter](/w/matter)?
 We're all on [Spaceship Earth](/w/earth).
 Losing the sense of [time](/w/time).